Nideesh1/Angular-Node-Crypto-Tax-Beautifier/README.md

-To run this properly these are the following steps to take:
+To run this properly these are the following steps to type on the terminal:

 _____